Fess Parker

-Fess Elisha Parker Jr. (born F. E. Parker Jr.; August 16, 1924 – March 18, 2010), was an American film and television actor best known for his portrayals of the titular characters in the Walt Disney television miniseries Davy Crockett (1954–55; ABC) and the long-running television series Daniel Boone (1964–70; NBC).
-He was also a winemaker and resort owner-operator.
+Fess Elisha Parker Jr. (born F. E. Parker Jr.; August 16, 1924 – March 18, 2010) was an American film and television actor best known for his portrayals of the title characters in the Walt Disney television miniseries Davy Crockett (1954–55; ABC) and the television series Daniel Boone (1964–70; NBC).

 Early years

 Parker was born in Fort Worth, Texas, and raised on a farm in Tom Green County near San Angelo.
-His father -- born Fess Parker but later added the initial "E." -- was a tax assessor.
+His father – born Fess Parker but later added the initial "E." – was a tax assessor.
 The name Fess had been given to him in honor of the educator and politician Simeon D. Fess.
-The future actor decided to change his name from F.E.
-Parker Jr. to Fess Elisha Parker Jr. He selected the middle name himself, when he was a teenager (about 1937), because it sounded rhythmic and matched his middle initial.
+The future actor decided to change his name from F. E. Parker Jr. to Fess Elisha Parker Jr. He selected the middle name himself, when he was a teenager (about 1937), because it sounded rhythmic and matched his middle initial.